-a) Student Achievement Awards
+Monthly Student Achievement Awards

-Staff will nominate students who have demonstrated improvement in their classes, achieved academic excellence, demonstrated perseverance and responsibility, or who have demonstrated a strong work ethic in class.
+taff will nominate students who have demonstrated improvement in their classes, achieved academic excellence, demonstrated perseverance and responsibility, or who have worked hard in class.
 The students will be acknowledged through a special certificate and letter to parents.
 We will choose six students for this award, four times a year.

-The yearly awards presentation is called Colour Night at Gull Lake School, and we will celebrate academic success by acknowledging students who have achieved a high academic standard and outstanding attendance.
+On Colour Night Gull Lake School will celebrate academic success by acknowledging students who have achieved a high academic standard and outstanding attendance.
 We recognize the following:

-Honour Roll - 80% or above academic average
+Honour Roll- 80% or above academic average